Churchill Rocket Research Range

-The Churchill Rocket Research Range is a former rocket launch site located 23 km outside Churchill, Manitoba.
+The Churchill Rocket Research Range is a Canadian former rocket launch site located 23 km outside Churchill, Manitoba.
 The facility was used by Canada and the United States beginning in 1954 for sub-orbital launches of sounding rockets to study the upper atmosphere.
 The site was scientifically beneficial due to lying in the center of a zone containing high aurora activity.
 Over 3,500 sub-orbital flights were launched from the site.

 The site is sometimes referred to as Fort Churchill after the nearby former military base (now Churchill Airport) and is connected by an all-weather gravel road to the town of Churchill.

 History

 The complex was first built in 1954 by the Canadian Army's Defence Research Board to study the effects of auroras on long distance communications.
 The programme shut down in 1955, but the site was re-opened and greatly expanded in 1956 as part of Canada's participation in the International Geophysical Year.
 Launches for the IGY experiments started in 1957, and the site was closed again in December 1958 when the IGY, which was actually two years long, ended.

 The site was reopened again in August 1959 by the US Army, in collaboration with the Canadian government, as part of its network of sounding rocket stations.
 In September 1959 it was used to test CARDE's new solid fuel propellant systems with PVT-1, the vehicle that would evolve into the Black Brant.
 However, in late 1960 a fire destroyed many of the facilities.
 It was announced that the Black Brant test series would be continued with an additional twelve launches at NASA's Wallops Flight Facility during 1961-62, while the facilities at Churchill were rebuilt.

 The US Army ended its involvement at Churchill in June 1970, and the site was taken over by the Canadian National Research Council to support the Canadian Upper Atmosphere Research Program.
 The site was used sporadically during the 1970s and 1980s, and was largely deserted by 1985.